-For many organisations, a name is simply a sign… a means of identification.
+For many organisations, a brand name is simply a sign… a means of identification.
 It serves no other purpose than to define a function or link the business with its founder.
 That’s the way names were used for centuries (and there are still times when those styles of name are right).
 But an evocative name can do so much more…

-Whilst a great name is no substitute for a poor experience, it is a golden opportunity to conjure up a mental picture that extends far beyond the products or services that you offer.
+Whilst a great brand name is no substitute for a poor experience, it is a golden opportunity to conjure up a mental picture that extends far beyond the products or services that you offer.

 Reinforce your positioning